 1. Watch Time

-How long did someone watch your book trailer?
+How long did someone watch your book trailer on YouTube?
 Looking at the individual “watch time” metric will tell you how long people watched your video.
 If your book trailer is only 30 seconds long, you want to see that “watch time” is equal to or pretty close to 30 seconds.

 If you’re noticing that people aren’t sticking around to watch the entire book trailer, try watching up until the time stamp where most viewers stop watching.
 Are they only watching the first 20 seconds because the last 10 seconds are just a title card?
 That’s totally okay.
 Are they leaving the video after the first 5 seconds?
 It could be the person watching wasn’t the right audience for your book trailer, or it could be that your video didn’t capture their attention soon enough.
 If you have the skills and resources, you can always experiment with different edits of the same book trailer to see what works best.